HenriUwU/gomoku/doc/src/contents/project/toolbox.md

 <br>

-Sampling data is saved in a 'gmon.out' file just before the program exits, and can be analyzed with the 'gprof' command-line tool.
+Sampling data is saved in a `gmon.out` file just before the program exits, and can be analyzed with the `gprof` command-line tool.

 <br>